VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

 -------------------------------------------
 rpc call to tagging service method **'get_categories'** with optional parameters:

+    1. **include_description** - set to True to return available description for each category.
+Default = False
-    1. **skip** - number of categories to skip. this parameter along with count can be used for paginating results
+    2. **skip** - number of categories to skip. this parameter along with count can be used for paginating results
-    2. **count** - limit the total number of tag categories returned to given count
+    3. **count** - limit the total number of tag categories returned to given count
-    3. **order** - ASCENDING or DESCENDING.
+    4. **order** - ASCENDING or DESCENDING.
 By default, it will be sorted in ascending order

 2. Get the list of tags for a specific category
 -----------------------------------------------